kubedb/docs/docs/guides/postgres/dr/guide/index.md

 - Cross-DC replication is **asynchronous** leader-to-leader streaming.
 Within a standby DC, the local followers **cascade** from their DC's leader, so each standby DC opens exactly one cross-DC link.
-- `lagBytes` is how far a DC's leader is behind the active primary, computed by that DC's coordinator (the hub never opens cross-cluster SQL).
+- `lagBytes` is how far a standby DC's leader is behind the active primary.
+The hub computes it from the active primary's `pg_stat_replication` (a single read of the writable endpoint; it never dials the standby DCs).
+Each standby DC's coordinator also stamps its own measurement on its leader pod as the `kubedb.com/dc-lag-bytes` annotation.
 It is the basis for the RPO of an unplanned failover.
 - A **planned switchover loses no committed rows** (zero RPO) because writes are frozen and the target fully catches up before the handoff.
 An **unplanned failover** may lose the last unreplicated bytes (bounded by the standby's lag at the moment the